-You’re not affected by the benefit cap if anyone in your household qualifies for Working Tax Credit or gets any of the following benefits:
+You’re not affected by the benefit cap if you or another person in your household gets any of the following benefits:

 If you've been employed continuously for 12 months, and you lose your job through no fault of your own, the benefit cap won't apply to you for 39 weeks after you lose your job.